-Amanda McGovern has been recognized repeatedly as a top litigator in matters that are both high stakes and cutting edge and require extensive experience of Spanish and international arbitration and litigation.
-The creative strategy that she brings to complex international litigation is one of the reasons Ms. McGovern was recognized by Benchmark Litigation 2020 as one of the “Top 250 Women in Litigation in the United States” and Chambers USA 2020 as a top tier “Band 2” litigator.
-As noted in a Chambers interview, “she is intelligent, even-keeled, and a fierce advocate for her clients.”
+Amanda McGovern focuses on high-stakes matters with extensive experience in international litigation and international arbitration.
+Ms. McGovern has been recognized repeatedly as a top advocate in her field with “credibility to burn.”
+(Chambers USA) The creative strategy that she brings to complex international litigation is one of the reasons Ms. McGovern has been chosen as one of the Lawdragon 500 Global Litigators, Benchmark Litigation’s “Top 250 Women in Litigation in the United States” and Chambers USA 2020 “Band 2” litigator.
+Chambers writes: “She is a fierce advocate for her clients.”
 The Chambers ranking is a peer-reviewed recognition that she is one of the two highest-ranked women litigators in the State of Florida.

 Ms. McGovern assumes a lead role in all of her cases, including cases before international panels of arbitrators (in English or Spanish) or before federal judges in federal district and appellate courts around the country.
 She is currently defending Dr. Craig Wright, an Australian living in London, against allegations in a Miami federal court that he owes a deceased partner’s estate one half of the $22 billion he allegedly owns as the inventor of the cryptocurrency Bitcoin and its underlying block chain.